-Dear Healthcare Professional,
+Dear Healthcare professional,

-In agreement with Saudi Food and Drug Authority (SFDA), Janssen-Cilag Scientific office, would like to inform you of the latest recommendations regarding the risk of diabetic ketoacidosis (DKA) during treatment with SGLT2 inhibitors (Canagliflozin).
+In agreement with Saudi Food and Drug Authority, Boehringer Ingelheim would like to inform you about the latest recommendations regarding the risk of diabetic ketoacidosis (DKA) during treatment with all SGLT2 inhibitors including (empagliflozin).

 Rare but serious, sometimes life-threatening and fatal cases of diabetic ketoacidosis have been reported in patients on SGLT2 inhibitor treatment for type 2 diabetes.
 In a number of these reports, the presentation of the condition was atypical with only moderately increased blood glucose levels observed.
 Such atypical presentation of diabetic ketoacidosis in patients with diabetes could delay diagnosis and treatment.